Addiction Help for me

 People from all walks of life end up addicted to alcohol and other drugs, behaviours like gambling, sex addiction and eating disorders.

 We’ve treated high court judges, an ex-presidents bodyguard, high performance athletes as well as people who’ve lived on the streets and everyone in between.
 Becoming addicted isn’t a reflection of poor character, lack of will power or intellectual prowess.
-Becoming addicted doesn’t mean we’re bad people who need to be good, it means we’re sick people who need some treatment and help to get better.
+Becoming addicted doesn’t mean we’re bad people who need to be good, it means we’re sick people who need treatment and learn to live a better way.

 Most of us that end up addicted to alcohol or other drugs initially experienced drinking and/or using drugs as something good.
 It certainly made us feel better, even helped us to cope and function better.